Quality competent authorities

-- it stimulates you to keep focusing on product improvement and innovation
+- it ensures focus on product improvement and innovation

 Nigerian organizations for quality assurance

 There are numerous QCAs in Nigeria.
 These institutions focus on specific areas of quality assurance.
 They therefore issue different certificates.
 The main (fully accredited) Nigerian agencies and laboratories are listed below.
 These can be split up into two groups: